blackink7777/blackink7777/README.md

 ## Projects
 💾 Here are some of my key projects:

-- [nekoHaru](https://harutoo.com) - An all-in-one Discord bot for community management.
+- [nekoHaru](https://harutoo.com) - I am currently working on an all-in-one Discord bot aimed at making it easier for administrators to manage their Discord communities.
-- [HarutoStudio](https://github.com/HarutoStudio) - My software development hub.
+- [HarutoStudio](https://github.com/HarutoStudio) - Establishing HarutoStudio, where I work on various software development projects.

 ## Contact
 🐶 I'm dedicated to creating efficient, reliable, and scalable applications, and I love researching algorithms.